JocelynWS/About-me./README.md

-# Hi 👋, I'm Tran Nguyen Ha Lan - Jocelyn
+# Hi 👋, I'm Tran Nguyen Ha Lan - Jocelyn Tran
 I am currently a student majoring in Electronics and Telecommunications.
 My focus is on 5G Core and Cloud technologies.

 ## 🌐Connect with me: